The transport speed and optimal work in pulsating Frenkel-Kontorova models: The transport speed

+Furthermore, $\hat{v}(\mu)$ is the same for all the synchronized measures with the same mean spacing. \end{lemma}

 \begin{proof} We first prove the claim for $k = 0$.
-Choose any $S,T$-invariant measure $\mu$ supported on $ \mathcal{S}_{\rho}$, and denote by $ v(\mu)$ the transport speed defined by the right-hand side of (\ref{r:vdef}).
-By the Birkhoff Ergodic Theorem, there exists $u$ in the support of $\mu$, thus in $\mathcal{S}_{\rho}$, so that the limit (\ref{r:vlimit}) exists, denote it $v(u)$.
-Now if $u,w$ are any two configurations in $ \mathcal{S}_{\rho}$, because of (\ref{r:width1}) we can find their representations in $\tilde{\mathcal{X}}$, denoted for simplicity again by $u,w$, so that
+Choose $\rho \in \mathbb{R}$, and a synchronized measure $\mu$ with the mean spacing $\rho$.
+By the Birkhoff Ergodic Theorem applied to the function $u \mapsto (Tu)_0-u_0$, there exists $u$ in the support of $\mu$, thus in $\mathcal{S}_{\rho}$, such that the limit on the left-hand side of (\ref{r:vlimit}) for $k=0$ exists, denote it by $v_0$.

-Now by the order-preserving property of the dynamics (Lemma \ref{l:semiflow}, (iv)), we deduce that $v(w)$ is well defined and that $v(w)=v(u)$.
-By the Birkhoff Ergodic Theorem, we easily see now that $v(\mu)=v(u)=v(w)$.
-As $w \in \mathcal{S}_{\rho}$ was arbitrary, the claim is proved for $k=0$.